 Within ten (10) school days of enrollment in our district, a student who is identified as potentially eligible on the Home Language Survey must be assessed to determine if they are eligible for Title III/ESL services.
 Assessments assess a student's language skills in listening, speaking, reading, writing, and comprehending in English using the WIDA ACCESS for ELLs or the WIDA Screener.
 This process is completed by each of the district's designated administer.
 Staff at each district is also encouraged to assess the reading and math abilities of the student using other standardized instruments to address learning needs across the content areas.
 Each district is responsible to train its designated administer.
 MISD will provide training per district's request.
 The process for administering and identifying English Learner students is at the district level.
-Once student is tested and identified, district will send three documents to MISD to refer students for EL services.
+Once a student is tested and identified, the district will send three documents to MISD to refer students for EL services.
 Documents to be sent to MISD:

-- 1. Referral form filled out

-- 2. Home Language Survey

-- 3. Report of WIDA ACCESS or WIDA New Screener
+- 1. Referral form filled out - 2.
+Home Language Survey (languages available 18, including: English, Spanish, Arabic, Bengali, Albanian, Bosnian, Chinese, French, German, Hindi, Hmong, Italian, Macedonian, Ojibwa, Polish, Punjabi, Romanian, Thai & Vietnamese) - 3.
+Report of WIDA ACCESS or WIDA New Screener